d-002/black-border-around-game/README.md

 # black-borders-around-game
 Adds a black border around the game window, to use it in fullscreen to provide a 1.9.6 pygame-like rendering.

-You can put this module in a single pygame_border folder, and use it like pygame:
+You can put all of these files in a single pygame_border folder, and use it like pygame:

 ### Just be careful to use `pygame_border.display.blit()` instead of `screen.blit()` when you blit something on the screen.